FUTURETECH6/Notes-Sophomore2/DBS/Chap4_ASQL.md

 **clob**: **character large object** - object is a large collection of character data

-vWhen a query returns a large object, **a pointer is returned** rather than the large object itself.
+When a query returns a large object, **a pointer is returned** rather than the large object itself.